Debt Service Coverage Ratio

 In this example, Company R generates just enough in earnings to cover the costs associated with its current debt load.

-When net income is equal to the cost of carrying loans, meaning the debt service coverage ratio is 1, it tells you that a business is making just enough money to cover 100% of its current debts, without having to dip into its savings, sell off assets, or borrow more money.
+When net income is equal to the cost of carrying loans, meaning the DSC ratio is 1, it tells you that a business is making just enough money to cover 100% of its current debts, without having to dip into its savings, sell off assets, or borrow more money.

 So what is a good debt service coverage ratio (DSCR)?